vippsas/vipps-login-api/vipps-login-api-quick-start.md

 ]}>
 <TabItem value="postman">

-**Please note:** Postman is discontinuing their offline version.
-Use only your test keys and delete them after testing.
-Ensure that your company allows for cloud use before continuing.
+**Please note:** To prevent your sensitive data and credentials from being synced to the Postman cloud, store them in the *Current Value* fields of your Postman environment.

-If you wish to use Postman, import the following files:
+Import the following files:

 * [Login API Postman collection](/tools/vipps-login-api.postman_collection.json)
 * [Global Postman environment](pathname:///tools/vipps-api-global-postman-environment.json)